Travel Guidance for Department of Defense Civilians

 - Screening passengers who use commercial travel when they arrive at their military destination

-Allowances may be authorized in certain situations in which COVID-19 affects travel in Level 3 countries.
+Allowances may be authorized in certain situations in which COVID-19 affects travel in a country the Centers for Disease Control and Prevention designates as Alert Level 3.
 To learn more, see the COVID-19 Travel and Transportation Questions and Answers from the Defense Travel Management Office.

 If you have traveled recently